Must-Do Late-Fall Garden Tasks

-Remember to finish up these these last-minute fall tasks before winter fully hits the garden:
+Remember to finish up these last-minute fall tasks before winter fully hits the garden:

 - Bring empty frost-sensitive pots, such as terra-cotta pots, into a garage, cellar or shed.
 Read more about safely wintering garden containers.
 If you've kept perennials in your containers, here are ways to protect the plants and pots for winter.